xsolla/commerce-ios-sdk/README.md

 # Xsolla SDK for iOS
 This SDK is a set of classes and methods that you can integrate into your iOS app to work with Xsolla products.
 After integration, you can:
 * authenticate users while keeping user data safe, secure, and under your ownership
-* sell virtual goods to a worldwide audience and integrate in-app purchases (IAPs)
+* sell virtual goods to a worldwide audience and integrate in-app purchases
 * provide users with a convenient UI to pay for in-game purchases in the game store
 * manage player’s inventory based on cross-platform cloud storage
 * grow and manage your community with the friend system and cross-platform player authentication